ypapax/recent-frequent-bookmarks/PUBLISHING_CHECKLIST.md

 - Bookmarks: To display your bookmarks
 - History: To show visit counts and patterns
 - Storage: To save your preferences
-- Tabs: To open bookmarks in new tabs

 All data stays on your device.
 No tracking.
 No external servers.